-The simplest way to get the vast amount of living foods required by the body to heal from cancer is to begin juicing fresh vegetables everyday.
+Juicing fresh vegetables is the simplest and most efficient way to get the vast amount of living foods required by the body in order to heal from cancer.

 The health benefits of juicing

-Cancer is a disease of toxicity and nutritional deficiency which has interrupted normal cellular function.
+Cancer is a disease of toxicity and nutritional deficiency that has interrupted normal cellular function.
 Juicing has the ability to address both of these issues.

 There is a substantial difference between drinking freshly prepared juices compared to packaged juice products that have been pasteurized, as this process uses heat to kill off the bacteria in order to give the juice a longer shelf life.
 This heat also destroys the enzymes and most of the nutrients as well, and if you have cancer, it is these enzymes and vital nutrients that your body is in desperate need of.